ffloof/GnomethuluChessEngine/README.md

  - Add options for pondering on opponents time

 #### Machine learning
- - Self play vs traditional eval
+ - Traditional Policy
+ - Traditional Eval
- - Self play vs traditional policy
+ - Self play policy and eval
  - Time management?

 #### Evaluation
  - Encourage trading when significantly ahead
  - Add king safety and pawn structure
  - Threefold drawing history
- - 50 move rule

 #### Other
  - Benchmark comparison with direct storage of nodes as opposed to pointers